boostercloud/booster/docs/README.md

     readonly paymentID: UUID) {}

   public entityID(): UUID {
-    // returning cartID or paymentID depends on the business logic return this.paymentID
+    // returns cartID because we want to associate
+    // (and reduce) it within the Cart entity return this.cartID
   }
 }
 ```